Exciting Adventure Books for Middle Schoolers

-Stuck on the Never Land, a ship carrying him toward a life of cruelty and servitude, orphan boy Peter befriends Molly and learns her greatest secret – that she and her father are starcatchers.
+Stuck on the Never Land, a ship carrying him toward a life of cruelty and servitude, orphan boy Peter befriends a young girl named Molly and learns her greatest secret – that she and her father are starcatchers.
 They are at sea to protect this precious cargo.
-Along the journey Peter encounters Black Stache as well as others who will stop at nothing to get their hands on the startstuff.
+Along the journey, Peter encounters Black Stache as well as others who will stop at nothing to get their hands on the magical powers found in starstuff.

 Pirates, sea battles, devilish mermaids, and pixie dust, what’s not to love?
 There are a lot of characters in this fantastical world.